 Those interested in the role will:

-- Produce a personal statement which reflects the selection criteria and shows and demonstrates experience and expertise that the candidate can bring to the role of Associate
+- Provide a personal statement which reflects the selection criteria and shows and demonstrates experience and expertise that the candidate can bring to the role of Associate.

-The NAEL welcomes applications form candidates who can demonstrate their capability to work in both English and Welsh
+The Leadership Academy welcomes applications from candidates who can demonstrate their capability to work in both English and Welsh.

 |Application process opens